klaudiosinani/dsforest/readme.md

 - Return Type: `DisjointSet`

-Determines the set representatives/roots of the given `x` and `y` elements, and if they are distinct, the sets/trees that `x` and `y` belong to are merged by updating the parent pointer of the set representative/root with the lower rank to point to the set representative/root with the higher rank.
-If instead, the representatives/roots have equal ranks, the set representative/root of element `x` is chosen **by default** as the parent of the `y` element representative/root, while its rank is also incremented.
+Determines the set representatives/roots of the given `x` and `y` elements, and if they are distinct, the sets/trees that `x` and `y` belong to are merged by updating the parent pointer of the set-representative/root with the lower rank to point to the set-representative/root with the higher rank.
+If instead, the representatives/roots have equal ranks, the set-representative/root of element `x` is chosen **by default** as the parent of the `y` element representative/root, while its rank is also incremented.
 Returns the disjoint-set forest itself.

 ##### **`x`**